Generic Name: simeprevir (sim-E-pre-vir)

 - Continue to take simeprevir even if you feel well.
 Do not miss any doses.

-- If you miss a dose of simeprevir and it is more than 12 hours before your next dose, take the missed dose with food and go back to your regular dosing schedule.
-If you miss a dose of simeprevir and it is less than 12 hours before your next dose, skip the missed dose and go back to your regular dosing schedule.
+- If you miss a dose of simeprevir, take it as soon as possible with food.
+If it is less than 12 hours before your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use simeprevir.